 (~$20-80 if you have a nice camera) Use your camera as a webcam.
-There’s software for Canon, Fujifilm, Nikon, and Sony cameras (Windows-only for Nikon and Sony); for others, if they can output clean HDMI (check this list), you can buy an HDMI capture card.
-You will also want to be able to plug your camera into a power source, for which you may need a “dummy battery;” that’s what the cost is.)
+There’s software for Canon, Fujifilm, Nikon, and Sony cameras.
+(You will want to be able to plug your camera into a power source, which means you’ll probably need a “dummy battery;” that’s what the cost is.)

 (~$40 if you have a smartphone with a good camera) Use that as a webcam via Camo.